lnvglr/character-diversion/character-diversion.md

 Good user interface design guides the user to where they want to get (or where villainous companies want them to go).

 *Character Diversion* is a platform for typographic discourse.
-Accordingly, typography and discourse lies at the heart of the application.
+Accordingly, typography and discourse lie at the heart of the application.